-2.1.2 Data Model
+2.2 Data Model

-The data model of MEDINA framework has been described in the aforementioned architecture deliverable (D5.2 [1]).
-It describes the different entities that MEDINA components need to function, and which are shared among them.
+The data model of MEDINA framework has been described in the aforementioned architecture deliverable (D5.2 [6]).
+It describes the different data entities MEDINA components deal with.
 Figure 3 shows how the entities have been categorized into different groups depending on the building block they belong to.

 Figure 3.
-MEDINA framework data model (source: D5.2 [1])
+MEDINA framework data model (source: D5.2 [6])